efuu/ar_climatechange_server/sample.md

 ## Overview

-The Climate Change Prediction AR Application is an educational tool that allows users to visualize the changes in global temperatures, both historically and predicted for the future.
-The application leverages Unity and AR Foundation to provide an interactive experience where users can observe how temperature variations impact different countries around the world.

-The application is divided into two main scenes:
+The temperatures module is divided into two main scenes:
 1. **Historical Temperature**: Shows the actual historical temperature data from 1901 to 2020.
 2. **Temperature Prediction**: Predicts temperature increases from 2020 to 2099 based on various climate scenarios.